intocode-dev/event-loop-workshop/README.md

 ```

 - Each Phase has a FIFO queue of callbacks to execute

+## nextTickQueue & MicrotaskQueue

 - `nextTick` callbacks go into `nextTickQueue`
+- `nextTickQueue` is not a part of the event loop
+- `nextTickQueue` will be processed when the current operation completed.
+An _operation_ is defined as a transition from the underlying C/C++ handler, and handling the JavaScript that needs to be executed.
+- All callbacks within `nextTickQueue` resolved before the event loop continues.
 - `Promise` callbacks go into `MicrotaskQueue`
-- `nextTick` and Microtask's queues are in all phases
+- `nextTick` and Microtask queues can be used in all phases

 ## Reference